galaxyproject/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 > <hands-on-title> Data Upload </hands-on-title>
 >
 > 1. Create a new history for this tutorial.
 You can name it "EML assembly Line tutorial" for example
-> 2. Download all files on your local computer from Zenodo: https://zenodo.org/api/records/10663465/files-archive .
-It is neccessary as for now, MetaShARK is deployed from Galaxy but without ahving a possibility to directly populate MetaShARK app with datafiles from Galaxy.
+> 2. Download all files on your local computer from Zenodo: https://zenodo.org/api/records/10663465/files-archive.
+It is neccessary as for now, MetaShARK is deployed from Galaxy but without having a possibility to directly populate MetaShARK app with datafiles from Galaxy.
 You will thus then have to upload manually data files from your local computer to MetaShARK.
 > 3. Unzip the donwloaded archive so you can access each file independently
 > 4. Import tsv, netcdf and geotiff data files directly from [Zenodo]({{ page.zenodo_link }}) so it can be used on some steps of the tutorial.
 >     -> Training Data for "Creating metadata using Ecological Metadata Language (EML) standard with EML Assembly Line functionalities" Galaxy tutorial: